AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 ## Guides ES4 Utilities service settings {#guides-es4-utilities-service-settings}

 When you create a Guide, some resources, such as the Guide definition, are embedded in the Guide.
-Resources can also exist as references to application assets stored locally or on the AEM forms server.
+Resources can also exist as references to application assets stored locally or on the AEM Forms Server.
 The Guide does not contain data, and the values for the submit location and inputs are not suitable for all external environments.

 In most cases, the default Guides render services is sufficient to prepare a Guide for use in Workspace or other external environments.
 (In the Services view, in Workbench, the default service is Guides (system)/Processes/Render Guide - 1.0.)
 The Guide Utilities service ( `GuidesUtility`) lets you create a customized process for rendering a Guide, if necessary.